speduardo/flutter-clean-architecture/README.md

 # fluttercleanarchitecture

-A new Flutter with clean architecture application.
+A new Flutter application with clean architecture.

 ## Getting Started